News

 My bottles of these early wines inexorably dwindled over the years to only a couple of each – or so I had thought until my 7000-bottle wine cellar was turned upside down ahead of a series of auctions held by Langton’s in July.
 To my infinite surprise, a dozen bottles of Miller Vineyard Pinot Noir came to light in a badly-lit corner of the cellar.
 My surprise turned to unalloyed joy when I opened the first bottle, which, like its peers, had a very high fill (thanks to expensive 54mm chateau-length corks).
 The colour was amazing for a 43-year-old pinot; still bright, the bouquet and palate with a combination of fruit freshness and the multi-spice and forest floor complexity of age.

 Did I consign any bottles of these early pinots to auction?
 No way.
-But if anyone is tempered to sell some, I’m a buyer.
+But if anyone is tempted to sell some, I’m a buyer.

 This article is from issue #54 of Halliday magazine.